FORMLESS: tohu. Masculine noun. (Strong’s 8414).

 God would not give up on humans because He made them for Himself.
 His creation will, and must, always triumph over chaos.
 But what do you do when these humans chose chaos for themselves?
-In the garden, human-life Adam (human) & Chava/Eve (life), chose chaos over order.
+In the garden, Human-Life (Adam (human) & Chava/Eve (life)), chose chaos over order.
 By eating from the Tree of the Knowledge of Good and Evil they decided to not just be images of God, but be all-knowing gods themselves.
-The forever loving YHWH did not give up on them.
+Thankfully, the forever loving YHWH did not give up on them.
 He put a plan into motion to save them.

 An Anointed One and the Adversary

 YHWH promised to send a messenger of good news, an Anointed one who would save humanity… a perfect human who would conquer chaos and death.

 But the Adversary (ha-Satan) wanted, first and foremost, to eliminate order and bring back chaos, which ultimately would lead to the finality of death.
 The Adversary was anti-creation and anti-life, and he has done his very best to put the planet out of order.
 He wanders the earth looking to shake things up:

 YHWH said to the Satan [the Adversary], “Where have you come from?”
 Then the Satan [the Adversary] answered YHWH and said, “From roaming about on the earth and walking around on it.”

 YHWH found His people slipping into chaos, but He brought them back.
 His constant efforts were to put things back in order and make things right: